RyanMorash/frc5881web/content/en/about.md

 ## Contact Us

-If you have any questions about our team, please contact, Varada Vaughan -- <vvaughan@techvalleyhigh.org>
+If you have any questions about our team, please email us: -- <team5881@techvalleyhigh.org>